 RECONDITIONED ENGINES engine availability.....

-We will have fully reconditioned engines, in 'short' or 'core' or 'full' motor form, for popular models which will become avilable from stock over the coming months.
+Over the coming months we will have fully reconditioned engines, in 'short' or 'core' or 'full' motor form, for popular models which will become available from stock.

-As these become available, they will be listed here, however, please let us know if you have a particular requirement if not already listed.
-Your engine type may be next on our rebuild programme so one can be rescheduled for you.
+As these become available, they will be listed here.
+However, please let us know if you have a particular requirement if not already listed.
+Your engine type may be next on our rebuild programme so one can be prepared for you.

 Example of a core engine..

 A core engine is a short motor with timing gears and camshafts.
 A fuel injection pump is fitted and spill timed.
 The cylinder head is fitted complete with valve gear (tappets set).
 A set of injectors are also fitted.

 Fit the following parts from your old engine.